bjarnig/WavesetUGens/README.md

-SuperCollider server plugins (UGens) that port the waveset processes of the [Composers Desktop Project](https://www.composersdesktop.com/) (CDP) to buffer-reading UGens, in the spirit of `GrainBuf`.
+SuperCollider server plugins (UGens) that port the waveset processes of the [Composers Desktop Project](https://www.composersdesktop.com/) (CDP) to buffer-reading UGens, in a similar format to `GrainBuf`.

 A waveset is a span of signal between zero crossings.
 The source sound lives in a Buffer rather than streaming, which lets the waveset processes emit sound more